rotimiakinrinde/Employe-Attrition-Analysis-With-Tableau/README.md

 ### Insights with Metrics

-This analysis presents key performance indicators (KPIs) related to employee attrition at TechSolutions, along with a comparative assessment of different factors influencing turnover.
+This analysis presents key performance indicators (KPIs) related to employee attrition at TechSolutions, along with a comparative assessment of different factors influencing employee attrition.

 **1. Attrition Rate**